Comparative Literature and Society

 Concentration in Comparative Literature and Society

 The concentration in Comparative Literature and Society consists of a minimum of 27 points or 9 courses, distributed as follows.
 Please note that courses taken to fulfill the application requirements do not count toward the major.
-Courses fulfilling major requirements must be advanced, discussion-based seminars.
-Language courses in the Beginner I to Intermediate II stream cannot be counted to fulfill any major requirement.
-With the exception of courses taken to satisfy the global core requirement, any double counting of courses to the CPLS major and another program or university requirement must be approved by the DUS.
-Requirements for the major and concentration in Comparative Literature and Society were updated in February 2019; please contact the director of undergraduate studies with any questions.
+Courses fulfilling concentration requirements must be advanced, discussion-based seminars.
+Language courses in the Beginner I to Intermediate II stream cannot be counted to fulfill any concentration requirement.
+With the exception of courses taken to satisfy the global core requirement, any double counting of courses to the CPLS concentration and another program or university requirement must be approved by the DUS.

-• Two courses with a CPLS designator.
-CL-- courses, i.e. courses cross-listed between ICLS and other departments, may also be counted toward this requirement (6-8 points)
+2. Two courses with a CPLS designator.
+CL– courses, i.e. courses cross-listed between ICLS and other departments, may also be counted toward this requirement (6-8 points)

-• Senior Seminar in Comparative Literature and Society (CPLS V3991)
+6. Senior Seminar in Comparative Literature and Society (CPLS UN3991)

-The senior seminar is taken in fall semester of the senior year.
+The senior seminar is taken in the fall semester of the senior year.
 Students explore three areas of contemporary reflection in the field of comparative literature and society.
 Topics change yearly and are aligned with current ICLS research projects.
-Recent examples include: Bandung Humanism; Global Language Justice; A Safer Online Public Square
+Recent examples include Global Racisms, Literary Cultures, Digital Humanities, and Medical Humanities.

 Students should consult frequently with the DUS to ensure that their program of study develops in consonance with the intellectual project described in the focus statement that was presented as part of the admissions process.
 The faculty understands that this statement is itself a work in progress, but also that it serves as a useful guide to the student’s academic pursuits and course selection.